 Do Drone Bees Leave the Hive?

+Honey bee mating occurs in flight.
 The lucky drone that catches and mates with the queen, dies.
 His reproductive organs are ripped from the body upon copulation.
-He falls to the ground dead.
-A queen will mate with 12 -20 or more drones during her time of mating.
+He falls to the ground and dies.

 Male bees who are not successful in mating continue to go out on every nice day looking for love.
 Well, until Fall comes and then they will eventually be thrown out.